rsp2k/flask-deployr/README.md

 Currently only python / pip are supported, node.js / npm will be added in the future.
 Pull requests welcome!

+Attempts have been made at using venv and virtualenv modules to

+## uWSGI Emperor Mode 'vassal' support
+A uWSGI vassal configuration file is created each time the webhook fires or the app is manually updated (from web admin page).
+This causes uWSGI to restart the app gracefully.

+The uWSGI file created will create a socket named '/tmp/**app_name**/.sock'

+## NGINX Example Config
+The example nginx config uses whatever hostname was supplied and attempts to connect to a like named socket named '/tmp/**hostname**.sock'.
+Requests to the '/static/' prefix are sent to /home/depoy/**hostname**/static

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.